stacht/translations/readme.md

 #### The Translations Model

-The models full namespace is `Statch\Translation\Models\Translation`.
+The models full namespace is `Stacht\Translation\Models\Translation`.
 You can use it as any other model, no suprises here.